Alyfish/proj/README.md

   - A top‑center notification appears with an Expand button and image
   - Actions: Accept (run once), Auto (enable auto mode), Cancel

+- Simple Voice Agent (chained)
+  - Click the mic button in the input bar to record
+  - Pipeline: gpt-4o-transcribe → gpt-4.1 → gpt-4o-mini-tts
+  - Plays the synthesized response and drops transcript/response into chat

 - Dashboard
   - Project‑first layout: sidebar of Projects, details panel per project
   - Your Context and Your Subagents: edit/delete items per project